muppaboutique/developer-docs/docs/features/schema/pieces/image.md

 ### When the image has a HTML 'id' property
 * `url`: The URL of the image in the context of the current page; e.g., the page's canonical URL appended by the HTML `ID` property of the image (such as https://www.example.com/example-page/#image-123).
+* `contentUrl`: The contentUrl property more accurately describes/references the actual image resource than the url property.
+Technically, this means that we should alter any `url` keys on existing `imageObject` structures to instead use `contentUrl`.
+However, Google’s testing tools throw errors in some scenarios when the `url` property is missing (for `logo` and `primaryImageOfPage` in the SDTT, and `primaryImageOfPage` in the RRT).
+Therefore, we simply add a `contentUrl` property, with a value of the image URL.

 ### When both height and width dimensions are known
 * `height`: The height of the image in pixels